Elias Díaz Player Props: Rockies vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.77 team ERA that ranks fourth among all MLB pitching staffs.
+- The Astros have the third-ranked team ERA among all MLB pitching staffs (3.78).

-- In his most recent outing on Saturday, July 8 against the Seattle Mariners, the right-hander went three innings, allowing five earned runs while surrendering eight hits.
+- In his most recent time out on Sunday, July 9 against the Seattle Mariners, the right-hander tossed five innings, giving up two earned runs while surrendering four hits.

+- In 11 games this season, the 27-year-old has amassed a 3.79 ERA and 7 strikeouts per nine innings, while giving up a batting average of .274 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.